NilufaYeasmin/Hybrid_Travel_Recommender_System-HTRS/README.md

 ## 6. Evaluation Metrics for Recommender Systems
 There are many methods for evaluating a Recommender Systems, but in this research, the model performance is judged by the most commonly used measures.

-•	Mean Absolute Error (MAE)- The mean of the absolute value of the errors
+•	Mean Absolute Error (MAE)- The mean of the absolute value of the errors.

 •	Mean Squared Error (MSE)- The mean of the squared errors.

-•	Root Mean Squared Error (RMSE) - The square root of the mean of the squared errors
+•	Root Mean Squared Error (RMSE) - The square root of the mean of the squared errors.

-•	Area under the ROC Curve (AUC) - AUC measures the entire two-dimensional area underneath the entire ROC curve
+•	Area under the ROC Curve (AUC) - AUC measures the entire two-dimensional area underneath the entire ROC curve.

 • Precision and recall are binary metrics used to evaluate models with binary output.